Parabolic double cosets in Coxeter groups: Introduction

 Here $\wharfs(w)$ is another subset of ascents of $w$, defined in Section~\ref{sec:general groups}.
 As evidence that the method is effective, in Section~\ref{sec:general groups} we give formulae for $c_w$ when $w=e$ is the identity element in each irreducible Weyl group of finite and affine type.

 As a byproduct of the proofs of Theorems~\ref{main} and~\ref{main.general.case}, we introduce the $w$-ocean graph for each $w \in W$.
 This graph encodes all presentations $(I,w,J)$ for parabolic double cosets with minimal element $w$.
+This graph is independent of the edge labels of the Coxeter graph, as discussed in Remark~\ref{rem:oceans and edge labels}.
+Thus, for example, Theorem~\ref{main} applies exactly to type $B_n$.

 In Theorem~\ref{thm:equivalence.moves}, we show that $W_I w W_J = W_{I'} w W_{J'}$ if and only if $(I,J)$ can be obtained from $(I',J')$ by plank moves which are defined in terms of moving connected components on the $w$-ocean.
-The lex-mininal presentations are also characterized in terms of plank moves.
+The lex-minimal presentations are also characterized in terms of plank moves.

 The paper is organized as follows.
 In Section~\ref{sec:background} we give an overview of parabolic double cosets for Coxeter groups.
 The enumeration and the marine model for $S_n$ is described in Section~\ref{sec:symmetric group}.
 In Section~\ref{sec:general groups}, we develop the marine model including the $w$-ocean in the general Coxeter group setting.